 She structured the novel around the information her characters, isolated from the actual events, had available to them on a daily basis—essentially the censored version of the war that they read in the daily paper.
 Lurking in the background is what we now know about the events of World War II, but the story on the pages of NOW HISTORY comes from long hours of reading their local paper on microfilm and imagining their lives around this information.
 The result is a subtle, poignant story of discovering the many losses that war entails, even at a distance, as well as the empowering knowledge that comes from learning to deal with difficulties on one’s own.

 Wing’s earlier fiction, a novella and short story collection, LOOK OUT FOR HYDROPHOBIA is a compilation gleaned from work done over a rather long period of time and deals in many touching and yet funny ways with various stages of a woman’s maturity.

 More recently Betsy Wing has been exploring the art of printmaking as a form of expression (and translation).
 Her work is mostly monotypes, a painterly form of the art which produces singular, original pieces rather than the repeatable images for which most forms of printmaking are known.

 Her prints have been exhibited at the Caffery Gallery in Baton Rouge, Louisiana and at the annual show of work by “The Illuminateds” at the Barn on Paradise Point in East Boothbay, Maine.
+They can be seen at Boothbay Region Art Foundation in Boothbay Harbor, Maine.
 They have also been exhibited in numerous juried shows.
 Some of them may be seen at the gallery attached to her website betsywing.com